-Sugarlump Studio was a small Hampshire pottery that ceased production in October 2002,citing high UK production costs.
+Sugarlump Studio was a small Hampshire pottery that lasted 7 years before ceasing production in October 2002,citing high UK production costs.

-Which may possibly have proved to be unfortunate timing.Because the subsequent emergence of Chinese outsourcing seems to have rescued what's left of our ceramics industry,underpinning similar small companies like Robert Harrop.
+And maybe unfortunate timing,because the subsequent emergence of Chinese outsourcing seems to have rescued what's left of our ceramics industry,underpinning similar small companies like Robert Harrop.

 16 different hand-painted items made it into circulation,but some never made it into production at all,and others were only produced in limited numbers.

 With the rarest by far being Bayleaf,with fewer than 10 [ten] in existance.

 Which obviously explains why one sold on eBay for over £600 in June 2008 and another for over £500 in Feb.2012.

 And I'm glad I remembered to take some screenshots or I'd be struggling to believe it myself.But that's what genuine rarity value does for most things of course.
 June 2008 February 2012

 After the Company's demise,Andrew understandably wanted to draw a line under the whole venture,and failed to renew the domain name in 2005.